RWilliamsCoding/trumpvsharris/README.md

 I have ensured to keep accessibility at the forefront when writing my code.
 I wanted to do this so that the site is accessible friendly.
 The below are some of the things I've implemented:

-* Using Sans-Serif font across the site, which is known to be dyslexia-friendly due to clear letter shapes, generous spacing and uniformity.
+* Using Roboto font across the site with a backup of Sans-Sarif which is known to be dyslexia-friendly due to clear letter shapes, generous spacing and uniformity.
 * Using alt text on any images.
-* Using semantic HTML.
+* Using aria-label on any links.
 * The site mainly uses Red & Blue as it's primary colors which is a palette known to be color-blind-friendly.

 ---